-65 Reuters News (October 7, 2009), "Canada to host G7 finance ministers early February."
-66 Guardian Unlimited (October 5, 2009), "G7 makes way for G20 and emerging nations."
+70 Reuters News (October 7, 2009), "Canada to host G7 finance ministers early February."

+71 Guardian Unlimited (October 5, 2009), "G7 makes way for G20 and emerging nations."

 Canadian minister of foreign affairs Lawrence Cannon announced a G8-led initiative to build trade and border infrastructure in the volatile Afghanistan and Pakistan regions at the G8 foreign ministers meeting.
 The project, called the Afghanistan-Pakistan Border Region Prosperity Initiative, intends to foster economic development and local employment in the border region, according to a release.
 The G8 developed the initiative in consultation with the governments of Afghanistan and Pakistan, the World Bank and the Asian Development Bank.
-The initiative follows closely similar projects, such as the Dubai Process (the name of a Canadian-facilitated workshop between Afghanistan and Pakistan) that was held in March 2009 with the goal of improving border management.
+The initiative follows closely similar projects, such as The Dubai Process (the name of a Canadian-facilitated workshop between Afghanistan and Pakistan) which was held in March 2009 with the goal of improving border management.
 That workshop resulted in an agreement between the two countries to open their three legal crossing points seven days a week, from the previous five days.
-It also led to discussions to develop a customs-to-customs agreement between Pakistan and Afghanistan.
+It also lead to discussions to develop a customs-to-customs agreement between Pakistan and Afghanistan.
 Other developments included agreements on immigration and law enforcement officials, counter-narcotics and the movement of people.
 Since 2007, Canada has been facilitating these workshops to "enhance understanding and confidence between Pakistani and Afghan officials," according to the federal government.
-The workshops are in keeping with the foreign ministers of Afghanistan and Pakistan and the
+The workshops are in keeping with the foreign ministers of Afghanistan and Pakistan and the G8 foreign ministers Potsdam Statement of 2007.
+(March 29, 2010, Canwest News Service)

-67 Kyodo News (March 30, 2010), "G8 vows 'strong steps' on Iran, committed to nuke-free world."
+72 Kyodo News (March 30, 2010), "G-8 vows 'strong steps' on Iran, committed to nuke-free world."